rogerbinns/apsw/doc/couchdb.rst

     trying to do an equality check then ensure all strings including dictionary keys are unicode before pickling.

-Indices
+Expressions

   SQL is accelerated by using indices.
 These are precomputed/presorted views of the data and used when evaluating queries like ``select * from items where price > 74.99 and quantity<=10 and customer='Acme Widgets'`` in order to avoid visiting every row in the table.

   If you have constraints like the above then this module uses a CouchDB `temporary view